BRonen/BRonen/src/content/article/thinking_about_database_anomalies.md

     participant DB as Database
     participant C2 as Connection 2
     C1->>DB: SELECT balance FROM users WHERE id = 1;
-    Note over C1,DB: Here the Connection 1 gets the value of 100 C2->>DB: SELECT balance FROM users WHERE id = 1;
+    Note over C1, DB: Here Connection 1 gets a value of 100 C2->>DB: SELECT balance FROM users WHERE id = 1;
-    Note over C2,DB: Here the Connection 2 gets the value of 100 C1->>DB: UPDATE user SET balance = balance - 100 WHERE id = 1;
+    Note over C2, DB: Here Connection 2 gets a value of 100 C1->>DB: UPDATE user SET balance = balance - 100 WHERE id = 1;
     C2->>DB: UPDATE user SET balance = balance - 100 WHERE id = 1;
     C1->>DB: UPDATE user SET balance = balance + 100 WHERE id = 2;
     C2->>DB: UPDATE user SET balance = balance + 100 WHERE id = 2;
     C1->>DB: COMMIT;
-    Note over C1,DB: Here the Connection 2 sets the sender balance to 0 C2->>DB: COMMIT;
+    Note over C1, DB: Here Connection 2 sets the sender balance to 0 C2->>DB: COMMIT;
-    Note over C2,DB: Here the Connection 2 sets the sender balance to -100
+    Note over C2, DB: Here Connection 2 sets the sender balance to -100
 </pre>

-On the diagram we can see that if we check the balance right before another connection runs the update, the sender balance check that we did gets outdated and then we lose the non negative values guarantee.
+On the diagram, we can see that if we check the balance right before another connection runs the update, the sender balance check that we did gets outdated and then we lose the non-negative values guarantee.

-One idea that comes in mind to solve this could be doing this operations inside a transaction, so we could run them sequencially due to the isolation, right?
+One idea that comes to mind to solve this could be doing these operations inside a transaction, so we could run them sequentially due to the isolation, right?

 ```php
 <?php